 - (a) Submission.
 All applications, including the full application, amendments, or supplements to an application, or responses to requests for information regarding an application, shall be submitted electronically through the Village's permitting portal. - (b) Pre-application meeting.
 Prior to filing an application for a communications permit, an applicant is strongly encouraged to schedule a pre-application meeting with the Village Engineer or his designee to discuss the proposed facility, the requirements of this Chapter, and any potential impacts of the proposed facility. - (c) Content.
-An applicant shall submit an application on the form approved by the Village Engineer for this purpose, which may be updated from time-to-time. - (d) Completeness Review.
+An applicant shall submit an application on the form approved by the Village Engineer for this purpose, which may be updated from time-to-time.
+Application materials shall include certification of compliance with all applicable codes, including 47 CFR §1.1310 and §1.1312. - (d) Completeness Review.
 A communications permit application is deemed submitted or resubmitted on the date the application is received by the Village Engineer.
 The Village Engineer shall notify the applicant in writing via electronic mail within ten (10) days after the date the application is initially submitted or additional information resubmitted, whether the application is properly completed in compliance with the Village's requirements.
 If the application is not completed in compliance with the Village's requirements, the Village Engineer shall so notify the applicant specifying any missing information or deficiencies which, if cured, make the application properly completed.
 An application is deemed complete if the Village fails to provide notification to the applicant within ten (10) days.
 Upon resubmission of information to cure the stated deficiencies, the Village shall notify the applicant, in writing via electronic mail, no later than ten (10) days after the additional information is submitted, of any remaining deficiencies that must be cured.
 If a specified deficiency is not properly cured when the applicant resubmits its application to comply with the notice of deficiencies, the Village may continue to request the information until such time as the specified deficiency is cured, or may establish a reasonable time frame within which the required information to cure the application deficiency is to be provided.
-If the
+If the curative information is not provided within such time frame, the application will be considered withdrawn or closed for incompleteness.